 Ms. See lives in Los Angeles.

-SPECIAL GUEST: JANE FRIEDMAN
+SPECIAL PRESENTER: JANE FRIEDMAN

 Jane Friedman has 20 years of experience in the publishing industry, with expertise in business strategy for authors and publishers.
 She’s the editor of The Hot Sheet, the essential industry newsletter for authors, and has previously worked for F+W Media and the Virginia Quarterly Review.
 In 2019, Jane was awarded Publishing Commentator of the Year by Digital Book World.